Lawsuit settled against Powhatan authorities who investigated alleged hate crime against Black teen

 Nonetheless, the teen’s parents said last year that their son “swiftly reported the incident” but received no victim support, and for more than a year the family “waited patiently for law enforcement to follow the law and do their job, but they failed to do so.”

-With parents Jerry and Kristle by his side, Jerry Chambers Jr. spoke at a rally on Sunday, May 1, 2022, outside United Nations Church in Richmond, Va., Chambers was marked with racial slurs and other derogatory symbols while unconscious at a September 2020 party attended by other teens in Powhatan, Va.
+With parents Jerry and Kristle by his side, Jerry Chambers Jr. spoke during a rally outside United Nations Church in Richmond on May 1.
+Chambers was marked with racial slurs and other derogatory symbols while unconscious at a Powhatan County party attended by other teens in September 2020.

 Jerry and Kristle Chambers posted the above message on Instagram last year to announce they were speaking out publicly about what they believe was a hate crime against their son, Jerry, who was 16 at the time of the September 2020 incident.
 He is now over 18.